humdrum-tools/vhv-documentation/filters/dissonant/index.md

 This figure consists of a voice moving up or down by step, then sustaining over the following beat, and then resolving down by step all over a pedal tone.
-This dissonance is labeled `M` or `m` based on whether the dissonant note is approached by step up or step down respectively.
+This dissonance is labeled `M` or `m` based on whether the dissonant note is approached by leap or by step respectively.
 The example below is taken from Obrecht's motet [Factor Orbis](http://josquin.stanford.edu/work/?id=Obr2010).